Meet the Players

 Stacy and Jonathan Pollack

 feel so lucky to be involved with MS Hope for a Cure.
-Stacy sits on the MS Hope for a Cure Board of Directors and is also the Board President of the Jewish Community Project Downtown.
-Her father suffers from the primary progressive form of MS. Jonathan is the Global Head of Structured Finance at Blackstone, They live with their two boys and two dogs in Manhattan.
-The Pollack family knows that a cure for MS will be found with the money raised from events like this!
+Stacy sits on the MS Hope for a Cure Board of Directors and also serves as the Board Chair of the Jewish Community Project of Lower Manhattan.
+Jonathan is the President of Starwood Capital Group.
+They live with their two boys and dog in NYC.
+Stacy's father suffers from the primary progressive form of MS, and the Pollack family knows that a cure for MS will be found with money raised from events like this!

 Ken Rivlin